-St Philip's C of E Primary School recognises that children displaying harmful sexual behaviours have often experienced their own abuse and trauma and they will be offered appropriate support.
+Redgate Primary School recognises that children displaying harmful sexual behaviours have often experienced their own abuse and trauma and they will be offered appropriate support.

-St Philip's C of E Primary School has a clear set of values and standards and these will be upheld and demonstrated throughout all aspects of school life.
+Redgate Primary School has a clear set of values and standards (you may wish to refer to your specific values), and these will be upheld and demonstrated throughout all aspects of school life.
 The school has a Behaviour Policy and Anti-Bullying Policy (amend as appropriate).
 The PSHE and SRE curriculum (amend as appropriate) covers the following issues according to the age and stage of development of the children: healthy and respectful relationships: